digitalinteraction/fonts.openlab.dev/README.md

 ## Self-hosting

-You can also download an entire family using the "zip" URL, then integrate with your project however you like.
+You can also download an entire family using the "download" link to get all assets in a zip, then you integrate with your project however you like.